Time of Your Life (American TV series): Debut and cancellation

 Time of Your Life first aired on October 25, 1999; it was canceled in the middle of its first season (following a five-month hiatus), on June 21, 2000.
 Despite Hewitt's popularity at the time, the show was not well received and had poor ratings.
 The original pilot for the show was completely re-shot and largely rewritten before Fox would air it.

 Fox tried to save the show by putting it on a hiatus that lasted five months.
 Fox promoted the return of the show in June 2000 as part of its "Summer of Love," a reference to Hewitt's name.
 However, despite the promotion, ratings for the series' return episode remained low, and it was immediately canceled, with seven episodes remaining unaired in the United States; they were later broadcast in several European countries.

 The entire series aired on October 28, 2021 on getTV.

 Episodes

 All episode titles begin with the phrase "The Time..."

 Reception

-On Rotten Tomatoes the series has an approval rating of 45% based on reviews from 11 critics.
+On Rotten Tomatoes the show's first season has an approval rating of 45% based on reviews from 11 critics.